 Switzerland has been supporting Ukraine's reform efforts since the 1990s.
 It also works in particular to improve living standards for people, improve public services and promote sustainable economic development.

-Switzerland's commitment after 24 February 2022 has a strong humanitarian component.
-However, this is aligned with the thematic priorities of the previous long-term cooperation programme, which includes the following priorities:
+Today, about half of Ukraine's population depends on humanitarian aid.
+The first phase focused on clarifying needs and delivering aid.
+That is why Switzerland's commitment after 24 February 2022 took on a strong humanitarian component.
+This was aligned with the thematic priorities of the previous cooperation programme, which included the following priorities:

 - strengthening democratic institutions